 Let the tropical island holiday begin!
 Ferry to Stone Town on Zanzibar Island and transfer up north to the charming village of Nungwi.
 Known for its pretty beaches, this is our base for exploring exotic Zanzibar.

 Kick back and enjoy island life - go to the beach and swim in the azure waters of the Indian Ocean.
 Go snorkelling or scuba diving along the shores or on an island hopping boat trip.
 Opt for kiteboarding, cycling, parasailing or a village visit and simply unwind in this tropical paradise.
+Sailing trips in traditional dhows are a uniquely East African experience reminiscent of the old trade route era.

 Return south to Stone Town and spend the night in this historic town.
 A major port on the East African trade route, Stone Town is a melting pot of African, Arabian, Indian and European cultural influences.
 Explore the town with its cobbled lanes, old palaces, mosques and bustling markets, enjoying fresh seafood on your last night in Zanzibar.